AftabAlam922/My-Learning/Demo.md

-This is the first line.
+This is the first line.!

 This is the second line.!

-And the Third.
+And the Third.!

-This is a final fourth line.
+This is a final fourth line.!

 This is it.
-This is a final fourth line.!!
+This is a final fourth line.!!!